Komals-Code4All/Webdev-HowTo/README.md

 # Webdev-HowTo

-## Web Developement How To Sample Code

-Example code of how to do stuff in HTML, CSS and JavaScript
+## 'How-To' do things in HTML, CSS and JavaScript

-Use this link to see the <a href="https://komals-code4all.github.io/Webdev-HowTo/" target="_blank">Examples</a>
+Click <a href="https://komals-code4all.github.io/Webdev-HowTo/" target="_blank">HERE</a> to view as web pages.

 <img src="Examples/assets/images/webDev.PNG">